DataDog/hiring-engineers/answers.md

 Your instance will start immediately reporting in Datadog.

 This last example is what you need to do to install docker and run datadog as a docker container.
-Once your instance is built, you can download docker running the following docker command. apt install docker
+Once your instance is built, you can download docker running the following command. apt install docker

 <img src="https://github.com/kchitwood/hiring-engineers/blob/kchitwood-patch-1/Docker%20inst.png"></a>